 LucidCatalyst contributed to this ground-breaking new modelling report just published by NNL demonstrating the role nuclear can play in delivering the UK’s net zero goals.
 This is the first time that such diverse, scalable and low-cost applications for nuclear technologies have been fully represented across the whole energy system.

 Authors Forsberg and Ingersoll write that the viability of nuclear power ultimately depends on economics.
 The most important factor is an efficient supply chain, including on-site construction practices.
 This is the basis for the low capital cost of light water reactors from China and South Korea.
 The design can significantly affect capital cost through its impact on supply chain.
 The question is, how can advanced reactors boost revenue and reduce cost?

-In this article, published in the The Bridge (National Academy of Engineering), authors Eric Ingersoll, Kirsty Gogan, and Giorgio Locatelli describe how the US nuclear sector can shift to standardized products with replicable designs delivered by consistent, experienced suppliers, as demonstrated by experience in other countries.
+This article, published in the The Bridge (National Academy of Engineering) describes how the US nuclear sector can shift to standardized products with replicable designs delivered by consistent, experienced suppliers, as demonstrated by experience in other countries.